yogidevendra/docs/docs/operators/dimensions_computation.md

-#Dimensions Computation tutorial
+#Dimensions Computation

-## About this document
-The *Dimensions Computation Tutorial* contains a brief introduction of the Dimension Computation usecase.
-This tutorial provides detailed steps for performing dimensions computation.
-Additionally, this tutorial contains instructions for using DataTorrent's out-of-the-box operators to easily add dimensions computation to an application.

-## Getting to know Dimensions Computations
-Big data scenarios often have usecase where huge volumes of data flowing through the big data systems need to be observed for historical trends.
+Big data scenarios often have use-case where huge volumes of data flowing through the big data systems need to be observed for historical trends.
-Big data applications will greatly benefit if they are equipped with the functionality of viewing  historical data aggregated across time buckets.
-The process of receiving individual events, aggregating them over a duration, and using parameters to observe trends  is called *Dimensions Computation*.
+Many applications addressing such scenarios can greatly benefit if they are equipped with the functionality of viewing historical data aggregated across time buckets.
+The process of receiving individual events, aggregating them over a duration, and using parameters to observe trends is referred to as *Dimensions Computation*.

+This document provides an overview of *Dimensions Computation*, as well as instructions for using DataTorrent's operators to easily add dimensions computation to an Apache Apex application.

 ## Overview